ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

 Contexts track (or store) the on-device arrays corresponding to tensor nodes.
 Contexts form a hierarchy: linking takes a parent context and outputs a child context.
 Related contexts that use a tensor node must use the same on-device array for the tensor node.
 If two unrelated contexts are on the same device, i.e. have a common ancestor, and use the same tensor node that is not part of the most recent common ancestor, the behavior is undefined.

 To avoid misleading behavior of `device_to_device` data movement, non-constant materialized tensor nodes are represented in contexts making use of them, even when the underlying array is on host.
 This way the logic remains the same regardless of whether a backend shares memory with the host.
-We are careful to not accidentally call `free_buffer` on hosted arrays.

 ## Typical details of a backend implementation